Stroke & Brain Aneurysm Center of Long Island

 Kimon Bekelis, MD,

-Director of the Stroke & Brain Aneurysm Center at Good Samaritan
+Director of the Stroke & Brain Aneurysm Center of Long Island at Good Samaritan

 Chairman of Neuro-interventional Services at Catholic Health Services